BDC Hamburger Icon

 Open row

-At a time when seamless audio and video communication is more important than ever, it’s essential for companies to choose a cloud-based VoIP solution that is scalable, flexible and tailored to their unique needs.
+At a time when seamless audio and video communication is more important than ever, it’s essential for companies to choose a cloud-based voice-over-internet-protocol (VoIP) solution that is scalable, flexible and tailored to their unique needs.
 Nextiva and Ooma Office are leading options for businesses seeking a business phone system that functions as a robust, unified communications platform.

 Nextiva’s streamlined, intuitive user interface and compliance with the Health Insurance Portability and Accountability Act (HIPAA) give it an edge for businesses operating within the healthcare industry.
 Meanwhile, Ooma is a highly user-friendly solution for small teams that are exploring VoIP for the first time.
 Below, we compare these top business phone systems directly so you can determine which one is the best fit for your business.